-These bones receive vibrations from the eardrum, and amplify (increase) them so they can then be sent on to the snail-shaped cochlea (COCK-lee-uh) which has 25,000 tiny hair cells.
+These bones receive vibrations from the eardrum, and amplify (increase) them so they then can be sent to the snail-shaped cochlea (COCK-lee-uh), which has 25,000 tiny hair cells.
 In the cochlea, the vibrations are changed into electrical signals, which go to the brain through the auditory (aw-di-TOR-ee) nerve.
 When the brain receives the signals, it sifts through its filing cabinet of memories and matches the incoming sound with one already recorded.

 All of this takes place in a fraction of a second!
-Pretty amazing, isn't it?
-In order to hear, a long chain of events has to occur, and yet it has to be "compacted" into a fraction of a second so our body can respond almost instantly to a train whistle, or a friend's cry for help, or a mother's "Don't do that!"
+Pretty amazing, isn’t it?
+In order to hear, a long chain of events has to occur, and yet it has to be “compacted” into a fraction of a second so our body can respond almost instantly to a train whistle, or a friend’s cry for help, or a mother’s “Don’t do that!”
 The ear certainly shows a lot of beautiful design.
-But some scientists tell us that it "evolved."
+But some scientists insist that it “evolved.”
 When we see a telephone, we know it had a designer.
-If the ear is more complicated than the telephone, could it have "just happened" by evolution?
+If the ear is more complicated than the telephone (and it is!), could it have “just happened” by evolution?
 No!
 If it has design, it must have had a designer.
 That Designer is God.

 REPRODUCTION & DISCLAIMERS: We are happy to grant permission for this article to be reproduced in part or in its entirety, as long as our stipulations are observed.